a-burlakov/melinas-fingers/README.md

 </p>

 ## Features
-Melina's Fingers has several types of hotkeys to customize:
-- **Equipment:** hotkeys for armaments, armor and talismans;
-- **Magic:** hotkeys for current magic list;
-- **Items:** hotkeys for items in your quick items list;
-- **Built-in:** some useful hardcoded hotkeys;
-- **DIY:** rich hotkey designer, so you can come up with almost any hotkey you want.
-You can send me your best DIY-scripts, and I'll add them to "Built-in" hotkeys with author's name in future versions.
-<br/><br/>
+Melina's Fingers lets you bind game actions to hotkeys, making your gameplay much more fluid and pleasant as actions that required pressing >10 buttons now require pressing only one.

+Melina's Fingers have separate functionality depending on if EasyAntiCheat (EAC) is on or off.

-With Melina's Fingers help you can bind to hotkey different game actions, such as:
+With EAC on you can bind some nice "Built-in" hotkeys that are harmless to use in multiplayer:
+- **gestures**: now you need only 1 button to perform a gesture;
+- **invasion attempts in a row**: you press 1 button, and Meilna's fingers uses Bloody Finger, then Recusant Finger and so several times.
+It will get you to invasion much - faster than just waiting for invasion or constantly using Bloody and Recusant Finger yourself;
+- **using Duelist's or Tarnished's Furled Fingers**;
+- **two-handing a weapon**: if you still miss good ol' days when it could be done with one button;
+- **fast quit to main menu**: useful if you lost to gravity but still want to cheat death;

+With EAC off you can additionally bind almost anything:
-- **weapons equipment:** change your current weapon in about a second, and instantly take it in two hands or perform a skill if you need it;
+- **weapons hardswap**: change your current weapon in about a second, and instantly take it in two hands or perform a skill if you need it;
-- **armor equipment;**
+- **armor hardswap**;
-- **talismans equipment;**
+- **talismans hardswap**;
-- **changing all equipment at once:** change all your current weapons, armor and talismans in 7-10 seconds;
+- **changing all equipment at once**: hardswap your whole build in 5-7 seconds, well that's something new;
+- **selecting next/previous weapon**;
-- **magic select:** Melina's Fingers brings a joy of playing the mage to the new level as you can handle your spells much, much easier and faster;
+- **magic select**: Melina's Fingers brings a joy of playing the mage to the new level as you can handle your spells much, much easier and faster;
-- **quick item select:** now you don't have to calculate how many times you have to press "Switch item" button to get to needed item in the heat of battle;
+- **quick item select**: now you don't have to calculate how many times you have to press "Switch item" button to get to needed item in the heat of battle;
-- **crouch attack;**
+- **crouch attack**;
-- **stance attack;**
+- **stance attack**;
-- **reverse backstep;**
+- **reverse backstep**;
-- **fast katana stance attacks:** these stance attacks makes recovery animation much shorter;
+- **fast katana stance attacks**: these stance attacks makes recovery animation much shorter due performing a crouch after each attack;
-- **several invasion attempts in a row:** now you don't have to constantly use Bloody Finger, then Recusant Finger and then again, waiting for invasion to get started;
-- **gestures**

-and many more.
-<br/><br/>
-For "Equipment", "Magic" and "Item" types of hotkeys there are also two search modes:
-- **Auto:** slower but more stable;
-- **Semi-manual:** faster but less stable and you'll need to press "Recovery key" if something went wrong (press "Settings" button for more information).
-<br/><br/>

-And of course, Melina's Fingers is **totally safe online** as it doesn't change anything in your game.
-It just reads your safe file once to give you information about your controls, equipment, magic and items.
+and any crazy hotkey you made yourself via rich DIY-constructor.
+You can even make a hotkey for farming mobs being AFK.

 ## Getting Started
 1. [Download latest Melina's Fingers release](https://github.com/flower-ab/EldenRing-MelinasFingers/releases/latest);